-Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Reported
+Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Is Reported

 On Tuesday evening, Fox News host Sean Hannity said he was giving the former Alabama Supreme Court chief justice "24 hours" to explain inconsistencies in his pushback against allegations from five women that he sexually assaulted them or pursued them romantically when they were teenagers and he was in his 30s.

-On Hannity's radio show on Friday, Moore gave conflicting answers about whether or not he knew some of the women who had come forward or whether he dated teenage girls, saying "not generally, no" he did not date girls that young and that "I don't remember dating any girl without the permission of her mother."
+On Hannity's radio show last Friday, Moore gave conflicting answers about whether he knew some of the women who had come forward or whether he dated teenage girls, saying that "not generally, no" he did not date girls that young and that "I don't remember dating any girl without the permission of her mother."

-A fifth woman, Nelson, came forward on Monday claiming Moore groped her and tried to force himself on her in his car when she was 16, offering a yearbook inscription Moore, then an assistant district attorney, had made to her as proof they knew each other.
+But in light of new evidence, Hannity, who has frequently championed Moore's candidacy, said Tuesday evening on his television show that Moore "must immediately and fully come up with a satisfactory explanation for your inconsistencies that I just showed."

-"You must immediately and fully come up with a satisfactory explanation for your inconsistencies that I just showed," Hannity, who has frequently championed Moore's candidacy, said Tuesday evening on his television show, in light of the new evidence.
 "You must remove any doubt.
 If he can't do this, then Judge Moore needs to get out of this race."

 AL.com reported that Moore was known to cruise for young girls at the local mall in his hometown of Gadsden.
 A man who worked at the mall in the early 1980s told CNN that Moore had been banned from the mall because "he was bothering girls in the mall."

-GOP congressional leaders, including Senate Majority Leader Mitch McConnell, R-Ky., and House Speaker Paul Ryan, R-Wis., have called for Moore to step aside, but he's remained defiant.
-There's no way to remove Moore's name from the ballot at this point, so McConnell and others have talked up backing a write-in candidate — possibly appointed Sen. Luther Strange, who lost to Moore in the September GOP runoff, or Attorney General Jeff Sessions, who Moore is running to succeed.
+GOP congressional leaders, including Senate Majority Leader Mitch McConnell, R-Ky., and House Speaker Paul Ryan, R-Wis., have called for Moore to step aside, but he has remained defiant.
+There is no way to remove Moore's name from the ballot at this point, so McConnell and others have talked up backing a write-in candidate — possibly appointed Sen. Luther Strange, who lost to Moore in the September GOP runoff, or Attorney General Jeff Sessions, whom Moore is running to succeed.

 Alabama Senator Richard Shelby says “Sessions would be an ideal candidate” to replace Moore as a write in, says he will write in a Republican— Ryan Grim (@ryangrim) November 15, 2017

-Alabama's senior senator, Republican Richard Shelby, told reporters on Capitol Hill he won't vote for Moore and would write-in a name, calling Sessions an "ideal candidate."
+Alabama's senior senator, Republican Richard Shelby, told reporters on Capitol Hill that he won't vote for Moore and would write in a name, calling Sessions an "ideal candidate."

 President Trump, who backed Strange in the primary, just returned from his trip to Asia and could weigh in on Moore further.
-Asked while in Vietnam Saturday about the allegations against Moore, Trump said he hadn't paid much attention to the news and " have to look at it and I'd have to see."
+Asked Saturday while in Vietnam about the allegations against Moore, Trump said he hadn't paid much attention to the news and "have to look at it and I'd have to see."

-A new poll conducted by the National Republican Senatorial Committee shows that Moore now trails Democrat Doug Jones in the December 12 special election by 12 points — reflecting a 12-point drop in support for Moore since before the scandal broke.
+A new poll conducted by the National Republican Senatorial Committee shows that Moore now trails Jones by 12 points — reflecting a 12-point drop in support for Moore since before the scandal broke.
 Moore's favorability has also cratered, with just 35 percent of likely voters surveyed holding a favorable opinion of the GOP nominee and 52 percent having an unfavorable opinion.
 The NRSC has already pulled financial support from Moore.
 Politico first reported on the poll, and NPR obtained the survey from a GOP source.

-That poll gives a more generous lead to Jones than other recent surveys in the wake of the scandal have, with some still showing Moore with a lead.
+That poll gives a more generous lead to Jones than other recent surveys have in the wake of the scandal; some still show Moore with a lead.

 We believe in God, the Constitution, the Sanctity of Life and the Sanctity of Marriage.— Judge Roy Moore (@MooreSenate) November 15, 2017